 METHODS

 Study area, site selection & trapping.
 Hurricane Katrina devastated the City of New Orleans on 29 August 2005.
 Nearly 70% of all occupied housing units suffered damage from hurricane winds or flooding following 50 breaches in drainage canal and navigational levees.
-Over 80% of the east bank of the city flooded, with water rising to over 15 foot depths in some areas (Plyer 2014).
-Mass exodus from the city reduced the population from ~485,000 (April 2000) to ~230,000 (July 2006) inhabitants.
-Though the population has since returned to >85% of pre-Katrina residency, resettlement has been uneven across the city, with some areas exhibiting little to no recovery (Fussel et al. 2014, Lewis et al. 2017).
+Over 80% of the east bank of the city flooded, with water rising to over 15 feet in some areas (Plyer 2014).
+Mass exodus from the city reduced the population from ~485,000 (April 2000) to ~230,000 (July 2006) Though the population has since returned to >85% of pre-Katrina residency, resettlement has been uneven across the city, with some areas exhibiting little to no recovery (Fussel et al. 2014, Lewis et al. 2017).
 As has been documented in other cities affected by hurricane-driven flooding (e.g., areas of New York City affected by Super Storm Sandy in 2012 (Savage et al. 2018)), Katrina-related wind and flooding also reshaped ecological communities across New Orleans.
 For example, a sequence of biotic surveys showed that the abundance of urban birds and mammals was lower following the storm (Yaukey 2008), and that demographic recovery was relatively slow and uneven, with concordant shifts in dominance arising in the years following the storm (Yaukey 2012).
 Remote-sensing based comparisons of land cover also indicate that Katrina-related flooding reduced landscape diversity across the city (Gotham et al. 2014), though vegetation surveys found that plant community composition reflected municipal differences in post-disaster landscape management as much or more than Katrina-related flooding (Lewis et al. 2017).
-Notably, post-Katrina management has given rise to mosaics of abandonment and ‘green blight’ that have fortified long-standing legacies of sociocultural disparities across the city (Lewis et al. 2017).
+Notably, post-Katrina management has given rise to mosaics of abandonment and ‘green blight’ areas that have fortified long-standing legacies of sociocultural disparities across the city (Lewis et al. 2017).

 To characterize the distribution and demography of commensal rats, we trapped animals at 96 sites distributed across eight neighborhoods in Orleans parish, an adjacent neighborhood in St Bernard Parish, and an adjacent natural area (Figure 1).
 The study areas were chosen to capture variation in Katrina-related flooding, income, abandonment, and post-Katrina vacant lot management (described in Lewis et al. 2017 and Peterson et al. 2020).
 In each study area, we trapped at a random subset of eight to ten sites distributed across a base network of 500+ plots previously used for complementary surveys of land use, vegetation and microhabitat conditions (Gotham et al. 2014, Lewis et al. 2017).
 Since rats do not typically move >200 m from a nesting site (Heiberg et al. 2012), trapping sites within residential areas corresponded to city blocks, and trapping sites in the natural area were equivalent to an average-sized city block across our residential study areas.
 Except for the French Quarter, St Bernard Parish and the natural area, we trapped at all sites twice a year (summer and winter) in 2014-2015, 2015-2016, and 2016-2017 (Table 1).
 We only trapped in the French Quarter once in 2014-2015 and twice in both 2015-2016 and 2016-2016, whereas we trapped in the natural area in 2015-2016 and 2016-2017, and St Bernard Parish in 2016-2017 (Table 1).